wp-plugins/app-store-assistant/readme.txt

 * Changed: Amazon.com XMP parsing routines
 * Added: Now displays Track information for Single or Multiple Disc sets
 * Fixed: Minor PHP bugs
+* Changed: Language code from us to en_US

 = 6.7.0 =
 * Added: New Dialog boxes for full control of shortcodes in Editor